-NEH Deadline will be October 1, 2015.
-Guidelines will be posted on the NEH website at least two months in advance of the October 1, 2015 deadline.
+NEH Deadline will be September 25, 2019.
+Guidelines usually are posted on the NEH website at least two months in advance of the deadline.

-This program is subject to an W&M internal competition which will have an deadline in early to mid-September.
+This program is subject to an W&M internal competition which will have an deadline in early September.

 The NEH Summer Stipend grant program provides $6,000 for two consecutive months of full- time research and writing in the humanities.
 Tenured and tenure-track faculty must be nominated by W&M to submit an application; two individuals may be selected to submit.
 Others, as indicated below, may submit without nomination.

 - independent scholars not affiliated with a college or university;